Conrad Russell, 5th Earl Russell: Political career

 As a young man, Russell's political allegiance varied between the Labour Party and the then weak Liberal Party.
 He stood as the Labour candidate in Paddington South in the 1966 general election, but failed to win the seat from the Conservatives.

 He succeeded to the title of Earl Russell on the death of his half-brother, John Russell, in 1987.
 He was the first parliamentarian to take his seat as a Liberal Democrat, shortly after the party was formed in 1988 from a merger of the Liberal Party and the Social Democratic Party.

 In 1999, all but 92 hereditary peers were removed from the House of Lords.
 Lord Russell was elected at the top of his party's list of hereditary peers to retain their seats, though he had consistently argued in favour of abolishing the Lords completely, and replacing it with an elected senate.
 He was admired in the House for his fund of historical anecdotes and dry sense of humour.

 He was vice-president of the Liberal Democrat Youth and Students 1993–1994 and honorary president of the Liberal Democrat History Group 1998–2004.
 In 1988 he became Co-Chairman (later President) of the Council for Academic Autonomy, a group of university academics promoting the principles of academic freedom and the independence of universities from state and commercial control, and was instrumental in a crucial amendment to the Education Reform Act of 1988.

 Death

-Russell's health worsened in the late 1990s and he died of respiratory failure at Central Middlesex Hospital in 2004.
-Russell was predeceased by his wife in 2003.
+Russell's health worsened in the late 1990s and in 2004 he died of respiratory failure and the complications of emphysema, at Central Middlesex Hospital, a year after the death of his wife in 2003.

+He was succeeded as Earl Russell by his elder son, Nicholas, who died in 2014 and was succeeded by his brother, John, who is also a politician.